New York Based Broker Misconduct Attorneys

-Investors typically trust the brokers whom they hire to provide appropriate investment advice and to comply with the obligations imposed by securities regulations.
-Brokers do not always comport themselves in accordance with their duties, however, and broker misconduct can cause investors to suffer significant losses.
+Investors typically trust the brokers they hire to provide appropriate investment advice and to comply with the obligations imposed by securities regulations.
+However, brokers do not always comport themselves in accordance with their duties, and broker misconduct can cause investors to suffer significant losses.
 If your broker’s misconduct caused you to sustain financial harm, it is in your best interest to meet with a trusted securities attorney as soon as possible to discuss the facts of your case and your options for pursuing damages.
-Irwin Weltz at Weltz Law is a New York securities lawyer who will work tirelessly to help you recover any damages that you may be owed.
-Weltz Law will zealously represent investors harmed by broker misconduct in securities arbitration and litigation in New York and nationwide.
-We can develop compelling arguments in support of your claims to help you pursue any damages that you may be able to recover.

-Broker misconduct is a broad term used to encompass any action or inaction in which a broker engages that violates the duties owed to his or her client.
+Broker misconduct is a broad term used to encompass any action or inaction a broker engages in that violates the duties owed to their client.
 Brokers are required to gather material information regarding their clients, diligently research any investments, and make suitable investments on a client’s behalf.
 Brokers are also required to be candid with their clients and refrain from making inappropriate trades.

 Account churning is excessive trading for the sole purpose of generating fees and commissions.
 This type of misconduct occurs when brokers buy and sell securities excessively, solely to generate commissions.
 Account churning is a violation of the rules and regulations that pertain to securities transactions, and it often constitutes fraud.

-Brokers are required to obtain a client’s verbal or written authorization prior to buying or selling any securities.
+Brokers are required to obtain a client’s verbal or written authorization before buying or selling any securities.
 When a broker violates this duty, it is considered unauthorized trading.
 Unauthorized trading is unethical and can result in substantial financial harm.
-If an investor suffers losses due to unauthorized trading, he or she may be able to pursue claims of fraud, negligence, and misrepresentation against his or her broker.
+If an investor suffers losses due to unauthorized trading, they can pursue claims of fraud, negligence, and misrepresentation against their broker.

-Even if a broker is not acting with the intent to harm, his or her actions may still constitute misconduct.
-Brokers are expected to uphold a reasonable duty of care in handling clients’ investment accounts.
-A broker who breaches this duty may be found to be negligent and may be held accountable for any losses suffered due to his or her negligence.
+Even if a broker is not acting with the intent to harm, their actions can still constitute misconduct.
+Brokers are expected to uphold a reasonable duty of care when handling clients’ investment accounts.
+A broker who breaches this duty can be found negligent and held accountable for any losses suffered due to their negligence.